isomerpages/moe-bedoksouthsec/_prospectus/Information on Secondary One Subjects.md

 like?
 <br>
 <br><strong>1)&nbsp;&nbsp;&nbsp; Mixed form classes at lower secondary</strong>
-<br>Secondary 1 <a rel="noopener noreferrer nofollow" target="_blank">students</a> will
+<br>Secondary 1 students will be grouped into mixed form classes, with each
-be grouped into mixed form classes, with each form class comprising students taking subjects at different levels.
-Mixed form classes present more opportunities for students to interact with other students of different backgrounds,
+form class comprising students taking subjects at different levels.
+Mixed form classes present more opportunities for students to interact with other students of different backgrounds, strengths and interests.
-<a rel="noopener noreferrer nofollow" target="_blank">strengths</a>and interests.
 <br><strong>2)&nbsp;&nbsp;&nbsp; Common Curriculum Subjects</strong>
 <br>In their mixed form classes, students will take a set of subjects at a
 common level, amounting to about one-third of curriculum time.
 This would allow students in mixed form classes to spend curriculum time together in these subjects.
-Secondary One <a rel="noopener noreferrer nofollow" target="_blank">students</a> from all courses will take <u>six</u> common curriculum subjects.
+Secondary One students from all courses will take <u>six</u> common curriculum subjects.
 <br>
 <br>These subjects are:</p>
 <ul data-tight="true" class="tight">